Procurement Insights and Analytics: Tools for Procurement Insights and Analytics Automation

 Operational Metrics

-Operational KPIs focus on speed and efficiency.
-They show how long each step takes and where work slows down.
+Operational KPIs focus on speed, control, and process flow.
+They show where work slows down and where teams lose time.

 Examples of operational metrics: